 - UK property - although a weaker Pounds (GBP) would typically be supportive for overseas demand, the effect of this is expected to be relatively insignificant

 Citi Analysts remain overweight in corporate credit and underweight in sovereign bonds.

 UK Gilts have been rallying as a pre-vote perceived ‘safe-haven’ as well as weaker economic activity.
 Gilts offer the attractions of having good liquidity and duration.
-A Leave vote presents downside risk to Gilt prices as Sterling weakness could result in higher inflation and more focus on the twin deficits (UK public sector and balance of payments deficits).
+A Leave vote presents downside risk to Gilt prices as Pounds (GBP) weakness could result in higher inflation and more focus on the twin deficits (UK public sector and balance of payments deficits).
 In addition, the Bank of England could be forced to maintain a tighter monetary policy than otherwise if the UK votes to leave

 Despite the strength in the European investment grade corporate bond market so far this year, with average yields down to 1%, there is further to go particularly for corporate bonds eligible for ECB purchase.
 As the investment-grade supply shrinks, there is likely to be positive spill-over impact into high-yield bonds.
 Citi Analysts prefer investment grade, which tends to outperform high yield in a falling yield environment.
 The caveat to this overall positive corporate bond outlook would be a UK ‘Leave’ vote, which could potentially lead to short-term price weakness ahead of further ECB buying.

 European sovereign yields could decline further in the short-term.
 However, Citi Analysts believe they do not offer good value.
 The 10-year German Bund yield has now gone negative for the first time ever and a total of $2.8 trillion Euro-region sovereign debt is now trading below zero.